The 2025 Summer Housing application is now open for eligible students who remain in Lawrence for the summer semester.

 7. Rules and Regulations

-4. If the University cancels this contract for violation of a policy or regulation, you may not reapply for Student Housing for a minimum period of one calendar year from the end of the contract period in which the cancellation was effective.
+4. If the University cancels this contract for violation of a policy or regulation, you may not reapply for KU Housing & Residence Life for a minimum period of one calendar year from the end of the contract period in which the cancellation was effective.

 5. This contract may be immediately suspended and you may be required to vacate the premises when circumstances indicate that your continued presence in the assigned residential space may constitute danger, or threat of danger, to property, yourself, or others in the housing system.